ansible/ansible-documentation/docs/docsite/rst/roadmap/ROADMAP_2_20.rst

 Expected
 --------

-PRs must be raised well in advance of the dates below to have a chance of being included in this ansible-core release.
+PRs must be raised sufficiently in advance of the following dates to have a chance of inclusion in this ansible-core release.

-.. note:: Dates subject to change.
+.. note:: Dates are subject to change.

 Development Phase
 ^^^^^^^^^^^^^^^^^

-The ``milestone`` branch will be advanced at the start date of each development phase, and the beta 1 release.
+The ``milestone`` branch will be advanced at the start date of each development phase and the beta 1 release.

 - 2025-08-18 Development Phase 5
 - 2025-09-22 Beta 1